Medical Schools in California: How to Get In (2025)

 California University of Science and Medicine

 California University of Science and Medicine is another fairly new California med school founded in part by Arrowhead Regional Medical Center, a well-established teaching hospital near San Bernardino.
 CUSM emphasizes a participatory curriculum that incorporates clinical sciences beginning in the first year, and it describes itself as a “socially accountable medical school”—one of the tenets of its mission is to address the health concerns and wellbeing of its local community.
-As such, it also focuses in its admissions process on admitting students from California’s Inland Empire.
+As such, it also focuses its admissions process on admitting students from California’s Inland Empire.

 Charles R. Drew University of Medicine and Science